 • Biochemical characterisation of novel drug compounds targeting the cell cycle development of malaria parasites in their pathogenic, asexual forms.

 • Identification of novel drugs and drug targets that interfere with asexual and sexual development of malaria parasites.

 • Understanding the biochemical processes involved in sexual differentiation of gametocyte forms of the parasite from pathogenic, asexual parasites.

 Determining the effects of transmission blocking strategies on field-isolated parasite populations and correlating this with human health effects.

-Prof Birkholtz as SARChI Chair in Sustainable Malaria Control harness expertise in malaria control in South Africa to enable sustained malaria control particularly in the African context.
+Prof Birkholtz, as SARChI Chair in Sustainable Malaria Control, harnesses expertise in malaria control in South Africa to enable sustained malaria control particularly in the African context.
 The research program undertaken by Prof Birkholtz’s team is internationally competitive and trend setting and will contribute to the global Malaria Eradication Agenda.
 Additionally, the work is nationally pioneering and influential in the commitment of South Africa to attempt to eliminate malaria from its borders by 2018.
-The research area of Prof Birkholtz contributes uniquely to the interplay between malaria control and elimination by focussing on both the pathogenic and transmission forms of the parasite to ensure sustainability in malaria control and elimination.
-Due to the innovative nature of the work, students in the program are trained in scare skills related to malaria parasite biology in Africa.
+The research area of Prof Birkholtz contributes uniquely to the interplay between malaria control and elimination by focusing on both the pathogenic and transmission forms of the parasite to ensure sustainability in malaria control and elimination.
+Due to the innovative nature of the work, students in the program are trained in scarce skills related to malaria parasite biology in Africa.